 When I listened to this story I naturally

 associated my father with the sailor, and got terribly distraught and would say, “Oh papa, never go away!”

 I clearly remember my mental picture of the story in which the port where the

 sailor kept his boat was at the bottom of a cliff and could not be seen from his home, but his singing voice kept him linked to his beloved daughter.
-I tried as hard as I could to remember the rest of the story, but I was too young, probably less than three
+I tried to remember the rest of the story, but I was too young, probably less than three years old judging

 Though I had not thought about it for a long time, when I decided to type the little poem I found in my mother’s notebook I cried once again because the sailor had been kidnapped, or because I miss my father.